Bethune-Cookman visits Nebraska following Williams’ 27-point performance - WTOP News

 Lincoln, Nebraska; Saturday, 8 p.m.
 EST

-BOTTOM LINE: Nebraska hosts Bethune-Cookman after Brice Williams scored 27 points in Nebraska’s 87-67 victory against the UT Rio Grande Valley Vaqueros.
+BOTTOM LINE: Nebraska plays Bethune-Cookman after Brice Williams scored 27 points in Nebraska’s 87-67 victory against the UT Rio Grande Valley Vaqueros.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.